 We also provide advice on issues related to intellectual property, conflicts of interest and other University policies.
 We work closely with Partnerships & Innovation to help researchers with commercialization of research.

 We encourage researchers to involve us in their discussions with partners at the earliest opportunity to streamline the process of review and we can assist in the negotiation stage.

-The types of research and innovation-related agreements that are drafted, reviewed and-or finalized by Research Legal Services include, but are not limited to:
+The types of research and innovation-related agreements that are drafted, reviewed and finalized through to signature by Research Legal Services include, but are not limited to:

 - Non-Disclosure Agreements and Confidentiality Agreements